Go to main content

 • Profit-sharing and bonus agreements

-• Employer certificates (for employment agencies, etc.)
+• Employer certificates (Pôle Emploi, etc.)

 The retention period for payroll documents is strictly regulated:

-| Document | Retention Period | |---|---| | Payslips | 5 years (employer) / 50 years (employee) | | Personnel Register | 5 years after employee departure | | Social Declarations (DSN) | 3 years | | Employment Contracts | 5 years after termination | | Payroll Books | 5 years |
+| Document | Retention Period | |---|---| | Pay slips | 5 years (employer) / 50 years (employee) | | Personnel register | 5 years after employee departure | | Social declarations (DSN) | 3 years | | Employment contracts | 5 years after termination | | Payroll ledgers | 5 years |

 Automation and Time Savings in 2026